TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 This Python implementation:

-1. Imports all the required dependencies
+1. Imports all the required dependencies for the whole project
-2. Configures the logger to log to api_security_log.log\
-3. Configures the 'Cross Origin Request policy
+2. Configures the 'Cross Origin Request policy
-4. Configures the rate limiter
+3. Configures the rate limiter
-5. Sets a API route GET method to return a string and 200 response
+4. Sets a API route GET method to return a string and 200 response
-6. Sets a API route POST method to return the POST data and a 201 response
+5. Sets a API route POST method to return the POST data and a 201 response

 ```python
 from flask import Flask